Silverton Elopement Photographer

 Do something fun:

-Best time to elope in Silverton
+Best time of Year to elope in Silverton

-Summer: Late June-early August
+Summer: Late June-August

 Summer in Silverton is wildflower season, and the mountain meadows are green and warm.
 This is my faaaavorite time to photograph elopements in Silverton.
 The weather can be a little iffy- there’s afternoon thunderstorms most days in the summer, so be sure to pack clear umbrellas!
 This is also fire season, so late summer in the mountains of Colorado can be smokey and hazy if there’s a wildfire going on somewhere nearby.
-If you want to catch the peak of the summer season when the snow has melted and roads and trails are accessible, the best time to get wildflowers for your day without wildfire haze is late June through July (sometimes late June is still a little early for some high alpine areas if there was lots of snow the previous winter).

 Fall: September-early October

-Fall in Silverton is soooo beautiful.
+Fall in Silverton is so incredibly beautiful.
 The trees turn golden yellow for a brief time, and (usually) the weather is more predictably sunny.
 There’s usually less people around than in the summer, and accommodation can be a bit cheaper.
 There can be unexpected snow storms this time of year or unexpected rain, but usually the weather isn’t too crazy in one direction or the other- just bring a coat or other warm clothing, because it does get chilly, especially when the sun goes down!
-If you want to catch the aspens changing color, they almost always turn in the brief two week period between the last week of September and the first week of October.
-I wouldn’t recommend coming later than October, the weather turns bad, and most businesses are shut in the shoulder seasons.

 Winter: November-March

-Silverton is pretty quiet in winter, even though the population is mostly made up of avid skiers and snowboarders.
-The town itself caters to more extreme sports, like heli skiing and backcountry runs, so there isn’t a big resort in town- Purgatory resort between Silverton and Durango has all the typical ski runs.
 There aren’t many hiking or jeeping trails to explore this time of year, but you can still rent a snowmobile if you want to get somewhere more complicated.
 If you do decide on winter, be sure to come between December and February, businesses tend to start to shut down for the shoulder seasons outside of those months.

 Spring: April-early June

-Where to Elope in Silverton
+Where to elope in Silverton

-Wedding Venues in Silverton
+Venues in Crested Butte

 Best accommodations in Silverton for your elopement

-8 hours of coverage
+8+ hours of coverage

 Consult call